Georgia State Route 400: History

 The road opened to traffic on August 1, 1993, after three years of construction.
 Existing exits were renumbered up by four to accommodate the extension, which had a single toll plaza in the middle of its length when opened.

 In addition, the North Line (now Red Line) for Atlanta's MARTA train system was constructed in the median from the Glenridge Connector to south of Lenox Road, and was opened on June 8, 1996, extending the line from Lenox Square mall north to Perimeter Mall, and connecting the Perimeter Center area to the rail system.
 That edge city largely developed due to its proximity to the 400/285 interchange.

-Direct access from SR 400 southbound to I-85 northbound (and the reverse direction) opened in April 2014, ending the need to take the indirect route via Sidney Marcus Boulevard.
-In June 2015, a ceremony was held to name the flyover bridges for Captain Herb Emory, a beloved local traffic reporter for WSB AM and WSB-TV (as well as other co-owned stations) who had also died in April 2014.